CCA OREGON ADVOCACY RESULTS AND GOALS

 CCA Oregon has been at the center of the decade-long effort to address sea lion predation in the Columbia and Willamette Rivers.
 In 2018, CCA helped pass federal legislation to give Northwest states and tribes streamlined authority to protect Columbia River salmon and steelhead from sea lion predation.
 CCA Oregon has been at the center of the decade-long effort to address sea lion predation in the Columbia and Willamette Rivers.
 In 2018, CCA helped pass federal legislation to give Northwest states and tribes streamlined authority to protect Columbia River salmon and steelhead from sea lion predation.
 This year, CCA Oregon worked with key legislators to secure nearly $500,000 for ODFW sea lion removal activities – funding that wasn’t included in ODFW’s 2019-2021 budget request.
 The new law passed by Congress will help make these removal activities more effective and expand beyond the area near Willamette Falls.
 The risk of extinction for wild Willamette River winter Steelhead has fallen from 90% to 10% in just over a year since removals began!

-As we enter 2020, CCA Oregon needs your support to defend and grow these and other successes.
+CCA Oregon needs your support to defend and grow these and other successes.
 We are also engaging in other issues critical to our fisheries, including proposals to close popular middle Columbia River fishing areas, careful management of coastal fisheries, and the need for continued public education around the importance of hatcheries to conservation and fishing opportunity.
 We must also work closely with the ODFW Commission and ODFW to address emerging challenges for our salmon and steelhead, including climate change and a sustainable funding model for ODFW amidst the continued license fee increases.
-We look forward to continued success in 2020 and appreciate your support of CCA Oregon!
+We look forward to continued success and appreciate your support of CCA Oregon!

 JOIN CCA AT www.membership.joincca.org